This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 You do not have to go through this phase before really being relieved by the expected weight loss.

 Take a breath and give yourselves a moment to read through these possible reasons why you are not losing weight even after starting low carb dieting.

 This one is probably the most explicit reason why people do not lose weight on a low carb lifestyle.
 The low-carb diet you are practicing is simply not sufficiently low enough.

 There is not a precise rule of how much carbs you must eat on a low-carb diet.

-While ketogenic dieting requires you to eat around 20 to 50 grams of net carbs per day, low carb or Atkins may mean many different figures depending on your lifestyle and stages.
+While ketogenic dieting requires you to eat around 20 to 50 grams of net carbs per day, a low carb or Atkins diet may mean many different figures depending on your lifestyle and stages.

 The impact of taking low amounts of carbohydrates results in an increased quantity of ketones.